COVID-19 Church Worker Frequently Asked Questions

 Can we recommence our Youth & Children’s Ministry?

 Yes.
-The following guidelines have been supplied by Youthworks.
+The following guidelines have been supplied by Youthworks on November 3.
 For more information please contact Ed Springer (email).

 A maximum of 5 leaders/staff can be designated as ‘staff’ necessary for the conduct of, or assisting in the conduct of, the service.
-All other leaders required to meet the minimum ratios for children’s and youth ministry must be included in the 100-person limit.
+All other leaders required to meet the minimum ratios for children’s and youth ministry must be included in the 300-person or 4m2 limit.

-For multi-age gatherings where children and youth are present (e.g., regular Sunday services), young people aged 0-18 and their leaders are included in the 100 person limit unless their program is in a completely separate space for the entirety of the gathering (including morning tea).
+For multi-age gatherings where children and youth are present (e.g., regular Sunday services with children’s programs), young people aged 0-18 and their leaders are included in the 300 person/4m2 limit.

 Physical distancing and young people